 (2) Mr. Bayer was not employed by the Company at the time of the 2014 Annual LTI award.

 (3) Mr. Bruno forfeited all unvested equity at the time of his resignation.

-(5) with Druno forfeited an unvested equity at the time of his resignation

 2014 Ad Hoc LTI Awards.
 The Committee approved an Ad Hoc LTI award to Mr. Marquardt in 2014 as recognition for his promotion to Executive Vice President, Services, Hardware Solutions & Enterprise Quality, becoming a Section 16 Officer, to increase the retention value of his unvested equity, and to create a strong link between Mr. Marquardt and stockholders.
 In addition, the Committee approved an Ad Hoc LTI award to Mr. Bayer in 2014 at the time of his hire and then again to increase the retention value of his unvested equity and to create a strong link between Mr. Bayer and stockholders.
 Mr. Bayer's new hire award was in the form of time-based restricted stock units since he was not an executive officer of the Company at that time.
 The Ad Hoc LTI awards to Messrs.
 Marquardt and Bayer in May and December, respectively, are single-metric performance-based awards in compliance with our policy that retention awards to executive officers will include performance-based vesting conditions.
 Vesting of single-metric performance-based awards is contingent on the Company achieving a Committee-approved NPOI performance threshold for the performance period of January 1, 2015 through December 31, 2015.
 If the performance level is achieved, the awards will vest on the third anniversary of the grant date, provided each recipient is continuously employed by the Company until that date.
-The Committee believes that the NPOI performance threshold established for these awards will be difficult to achieve, but is attainable.
+The Committee believes that the NPOI performance threshold for these awards will be difficult to achieve, but is attainable.
 No other NEOs received Ad Hoc LTI awards during 2014.

-2014 Ad Hoc RSU Awards News A read Trace Court Date Total Award Name Award Type Grant Date Value Frederick J. Marquardt Performance-based RSUs May 1, 2014 \$ 250,009 Michael B. Bayer Time-based RSUs August 1, 2014 \$ 600,000 Michael D. Dayer Performance-based RSUs December 1, 2014 \$ 399,999
+2014 Ad Hoc RSU Awards Name Award Type Grant Date Total Award Value Frederick J. Marquardt Performance-based RSUs May 1, 2014 \$250,009 Michael B. Bayer Time-based RSUs Performance-based RSUs August 1, 2014 December 1, 2014 \$600,000 \$399,999